 Address: 1-68 Sejong-daero, Sejongno, Jongno-gu, Seoul, South Korea

 How to go to Gwanghwamun Square?

 Gwanghwamun is the main and largest gate of Gyeongbokgung Palace, in Jongno-gu, Seoul, South Korea.
-The place is situated at the center of Seoul and the easiest way to get there is through subway.
+The place is situated in the center of Seoul and the easiest way to get there is by subway.

 City Hall Station (Seoul Subway Line 1 & 2), Exit 3